-Course Description: Students are selected by audition in the spring of the previous year.
-Members must demonstrate a high degree of proficiency in sight reading; pitch memory, recognition of basic musical notation, tone quality, breath control, interval recognition, and ability to maintain an independent part.
-This ensemble will perform throughout the community representing the Park Hill School District.
-The entire spectrum of choral music is covered at an advanced level of difficulty Participation in all performances is required.
+Course Description: Year-long class is regarded as the highest ranking choral ensemble in the vocal music department.
+Students are selected by audition in the spring of the previous year.
+Members must demonstrate the highest degree of maturity, responsibility, proficiency in sight reading, recognition of musical notation and vocabulary, and possess a high level of ability in advanced vocal production.
+This group will participate in four major concerts and, in addition, makes other appearances representing the Park Hill School District.
+The entire spectrum of choral music is covered at an advanced level of difficulty including music history and performing practices.
+Participation in all performances is required.
 This course may be repeated for additional credits.